Reason.fm Logo

 Let's bust a myth: podcasts are not about mass reach.
 And that's okay.

-In the US, weekly podcast listening sits around one-third of adults, according to Edison Research’s Infinite Dial (2024).
-That’s smaller than social platforms.
-It’s also more intentional.
+In the US, weekly podcast listening sits around one-third of adults, according to Edison Research's Infinite Dial (2024).
+That translates to roughly 98 million weekly listeners—up from 62 million in 2020.
+That's smaller than social platforms.
+It's also more intentional.

 The result?
 Podcasts trade scale for depth.
 And depth converts.